Coaching

 4: Trust Your Body's Wisdom

-Experienced athletes know that our bodies contain a unique
+Experienced athletes know that our bodies contain unique

 wisdom, which I call somatic intelligence, the body-based wisdom that allows